 - mail complaint form to 500 Summer St. NE E-17, Salem, OR 97301

-To help organize your complaint, you may use the Foster Care Ombuds Complaint form , but the form is not required to complete your complaint.
+You may use the Foster Care Ombuds Complaint form to help organize your complaint, however, the form is not required to complete your complaint.

 The Y.E.S. line is not just for making complaints.
 Foster youth can also call the hotline (1-855-840-6036) with questions about their rights, their care and wellbeing, issues with their placement or services received while in foster care.

 If you think someone is being hurt or is in danger, call 911 immediately

 If you suspect abuse or neglect call 1-855-503-SAFE (7233).